Analysis: 5 takeaways from the Democratic debate

 "I know, because people like me helped stop it," Sanders retorted.

 Sanders said Biden lacked the courage to take difficult stances when they were unpopular.
-Biden said Sanders had previously voted against background checks for gun sales and to grant immunity to firearm manufacturers (two positions the Vermont senator has since disavowed).
+Biden said Sanders had previously voted against background checks for gun sales and to grant immunity to firearm manufacturers (two positions the senator from Vermont has since disavowed).

 "He's making it hard for me now — I was trying to give him credit for some things," Biden quipped, saying that when it comes to addressing climate change, "we disagree on the detail of how we do it.
 But we don't disagree on the principle."